dell/OpenManage-Enterprise/docs/API.md

 with a specific device.

 #### Description
-This script exercises the OME REST API to find baselines associated with a given server.
+This script uses the OME REST API to find baselines associated with a given server.
 For authentication X-Auth is used over Basic Authentication.
 Note: The credentials entered are not stored to disk.